moq-wg/moq-requirements/draft-gruessing-moq-requirements.md

 ### Interactive client-server applications

 Interactive client-server applications.
 For example, a "click here to speak to a representative" button on a website that starts an interactive WebRTC call.
-Such applications avoid the NAT traversal issues that complicate peer-to-peer use of QUIC, and can benefit from stream demultiplexing and (if appropriate algorithms are provided) congestion control.
+Because a connection is being established to a known server, such applications avoid the NAT traversal issues that complicate peer-to-peer use of QUIC, and can benefit from stream demultiplexing and (if appropriate algorithms are provided) congestion control.
 They would benefit from unreliable delivery modes to reduce latency.

 ### Client-server video on demand applications using WebRTC or RTSP